Thirthamk/Morse-code-project/README.md

 # Description

-This is one of the project that I did at the beginning of my a part of Nology bootcamp.
+This project takes english string as an input and converts it into morse-code output and vice-versa.
+This is one of the project that I did at the beginning of my Nology bootcamp.
 I have used used Javascript and have also written tests  for my functions.

 # tests